postgres-ai/docs/docs/database-lab/1_tutorial.md

 If you want to use any other cloud platform (like GCP) or run your Database Lab on VMWare, or on bare metal, only the first step will slightly differ.
 In general, the overall procedure will be pretty much the same.

 ## Step 1.
-Preparations.
-EC2 Instance Provisioning, OS and FS Setup
+Prepare Machine, Install Software

 Create an EC2 instance with Ubuntu 18.04 and with an attached EBS volume.
 You can use either of the available methods (AWS CLI, API, or manually).
 More detailed instructions you can find in [AWS Setup](2_setup_aws.md) chapter (for GCP, respectively, see [GCP Setup](2_setup_gcp.md)).
 Note that we will need to be able to connect to this instance using SSH and HTTPS, so ensure that ports 22 and 443 are open for the machine you are going to connect from.